jax-ml/jax/docs/notebooks/Distributed_arrays_and_automatic_parallelization.md

 +++ {"id": "c1tTFudr3Ae7"}

-Using `NamedSharding` makes it easy to define a device mesh once and give its axes names, then just refer to those names in `PartitionSpec`s for each `device_put` as needed.
+Using {mod}`jax.sharding.NamedSharding` makes it easy to define a device mesh once and give its axes names, then just refer to those names in {mod}`jax.sharding.PartitionSpec`s for each {func}`jax.device_put` as needed.

 +++ {"id": "rhWzHgGf4mkg"}